The greatest of all things is LOVE.

 Love is best.

-The Bible book 1 Corinthians 13 is Paul’s finest expressions of love by far.
+The Bible book 1 Corinthians 13 is Paul’s finest expression of love by far.
+Read and read again those marvelous apostolic definitions of love.
+One of the meanings of this powerful force is spiritual devotion, a reasoning, intentional spiritual devotion such as is inspired by God’s love for and in us.
 To really know what love is, says Paul, can only occur as a result of a meaningful (loving) relationship with God Almighty.
 The longer, the deeper the relationship, the more the meaning of love becomes clear.

 Love is good.
 In fact, good is defined by love.
 For no mere mortal can do good without love.
 One may intend to live right, perhaps following the Ten Commandments and other great moral precepts.
 But mere intention, the act of the will is not enough for it lacks the energy, the conviction, the power of LOVE.

 Love is kind, says the open-hearted Apostle Paul.
 Love is gentle, easy.
 It avoids meaningless confrontation and struggle.
-Love thinks on those things which are good in gentle ways.
+Love thinks on those things which are good in gentle ways, avoids strife and is slow to anger.
+Our world is hard, feisty and confrontational, so often without love.
+But love at work is the antidote to harsh things in life.
+That easy love soothes.
+It strokes.
+It forces its way into the heart and opens it.
+Love replaces the harsh with hugs.
+It cares about others first and about the things of God even more.
 There is no gentle or kind without love.

 Love, God’s love in us, does not insist on its own rights or its own way.
-A loving person is giving, open, caring.
+Love is not self-seeking.
+The natural man without love is selfish, self-centered, and egotistical.
+A loving person is giving, open, and caring.
 These standards are extremely high, and virtually impossible for any human being to accomplish without, says Paul, the love of God.

 Love even allows us not to take account of the wrongs or evil done to us by others.
+Love allows us to forgive and forget.
 Love allows us to love an enemy rather than to seek vengeance.
+Love allows us to move past righting wrongs.
 We can lovingly forgive even as a loving God forgave us.

 Love rejoices when right and truth prevail.
+Real love is straight, a kind of tough love structured by what is right and true.
+Love deals with problems in the present, and deals with them straightforwardly as truth would have it.
+Love can discipline and correct in truth without hurting.
+True love never compromises.
 How wonderful and joyful it is to lovingly live in truth at all times.
-For to know the truth of love is to be set-free and allows us to live a life rejoicing and praising.
+For to know the truth of love is to be set free and allows us to live a life rejoicing and praising.

 Love protects and defends.
 It guards the hearts and minds of the young.
-It trains up children in the way in which it should go.
+It trains up children in the way in which they should go.
 It shows them the way of the Lord, the path of righteousness.
+Love protects and defends home and family.
+Love guards against false prophets and the lie.
+Love tolerates no evil, only the good.

 Real love, says Paul, always hopes for the best, especially the best in others.
-Love at work creates belief that all things will work together for good for those who love each other, and especially those who love God.
+No matter the evil or inconsistencies in others, or the uncertainties in life, hope for the good is always love’s objective.
+Love, real love is contagious.
+In the presence of love, real love, others participate and share and begin to feel that real love themselves.
+Love at work creates the belief that all things will work together for good for those who love each other, and especially those who love God.
 That, says Paul, is an absolute truth for:

 LOVE NEVER FAILS